LiveIntent/laravel-common/README.md

 ## Development

-Clone this repository and install dependencies via:
+To develop this package clone this repository and install dependencies via:
 ```sh
 composer install
 ```

-When developing a laravel package, it's often useful to be able to develop your package alongside a laravel app without.
+When developing a laravel package, it's often useful to be able to develop your package alongside a laravel app.

-With composer you can symlink the package you are developing into the dependencies of your laravel package by updating your app's `composer.json` file.
+With composer you can symlink the package you are developing into the dependencies of your desired project by updating your project's `composer.json` file.

 ```json
 {